AN14G: AIX Jumpstart for UNIX Professionals

 • Perform system startup and shutdown

-• Discuss and use system management tools such as System Management Interface Tool (SMIT) and IBM Systems Director console for AIX
+• Discuss and use system management tools such as System Management Interface Tool (SMIT) and IBM Infrastructure Director console for AIX

 • Manage physical and logical devices